aaossa/Computer-Security-Algorithms/README.md

 * **Intro to RSA** Learn the basics of a common public key cryptosystem

+* **CBC Padding Attack** CBC is one of the best modes of operation for block ciphers, but even leaking a tiny amount of information is enough to completely undermine its security

 * **CCA on Textbook RSA** Turns out padding is important

 * **Fast Hashing Passwords** Cryptographic hash functions shouldn't be used to hash passwords directly